alextakele/Advanced_RAG-LLM_Q-A/README.md

 - Evaluate different configurations of my application to optimize for both per-component (ex. retrieval_score) and overall performance (quality_score).
 - Implement LLM hybrid routing approach to bridge the gap b/w OSS and closed LLMs.
 - Serve the application in a highly scalable and available manner.
-- Share the 1st order and 2nd order impacts LLM applications have had on my products.
 <br>
 <img width="800" src="https://images.ctfassets.net/xjan103pcp94/7FWrvPPlIdz5fs8wQgxLFz/fdae368044275028f0544a3d252fcfe4/image15.png">